 - ¼ teaspoon pepper

-- 2 cups Bob’s Red Mill GF almond flour, sifted
+- 2 cups Bob’s Red Mill gluten-free almond flour, sifted

 - 6 cups chicken stock or vegetable stock

-In a medium bowl, beat eggs, (1 teaspoon) salt and pepper for 2 minutes.
-Stir in the almond flour then refrigerate the mixture 2-4 hours.
+In a medium bowl, beat eggs, 1 tsp salt, and pepper for 2 minutes.
+Stir in the almond flour, then refrigerate the mixture 2-4 hours.
 Remove from refrigerator.
-Heat a large pot of water (with 1 teaspoon salt) and bring to a boil.
+Heat a large pot of water (with remaining teaspoon salt) and bring to a boil.
 Roll the batter into 1-inch balls then drop into the pot of boiling water.
 Reduce heat, cover and simmer for 20 minutes.
 Heat 6 cups of chicken stock in a separate pot.
 When the matzo balls are finished, remove from simmering water with a slotted spoon and add to chicken stock.
 Ladle stock, plus 2-3 matzo balls into individual bowls and serve

 - 10 5oz salmon fillets, skin off